 Australia has been at the forefront of the common-law world of developing new techniques to manage expert evidence.
-These techniques include formalising the requirements of expert reports in court and arbitration orders and protocols, the taking of concurrent evidence on discrete topics in a hearing (often referred to as a “hot tub”), and expert conferences (sometimes referred to as expert conclaves).
+These techniques include formalising the requirements for expert reports in court and arbitration orders and protocols, the taking of concurrent evidence on discrete topics in a hearing (often referred to as a “hot tub”), and expert conferences (sometimes referred to as expert conclaves).

-Expert conferences are generally regarded as a worthwhile way of endeavouring to narrow the issues in dispute between experts.
-They are typically held “without prejudice”, and often in the absence of lawyers.
-The task of an expert conference is generally to produce a joint report responding to questions defined by the parties.
+Expert conferences endeavour to narrow the issues in dispute between experts.
+They are typically held “without prejudice”, and usually in the absence of the parties’ lawyers.
+The task of an expert conference is generally to produce a joint report responding to defined questions.
 Where the experts disagree, they are each required to articulate their position, and the reasons why they disagree with the other experts.
 The “deliverable” of an experts’ conference is a joint report, signed by all the experts, the contents of which become part of the evidence in the dispute.